I'm a Linux Developer with software development experiences on Linux

 I managed the network of a hundred computers for over a year ensuring smooth functioning of the facility.

-My job involved interacting with various vendors to ensure the client was able to effectively use software and hardware systems supplied by the vendors.
+the client was able to effectively use software and hardware systems supplied by the vendors.
 I managed Eicon card based sytems, an Internet Trading System, Cisco Routers and Fortinet firewalls

 OpenVPN for Voice Trading @ A Stock Trading Company